flengyel/ArcInfoGrid2Shapefile/README.md

 Python program to convert an ArcInfo Grid ASCII raster file to an ESRI shapefile in one of two formats:

-# with a single layer containing oriented grid square polygons centered at the pixels of the grid; and
+* with a single layer containing oriented grid square polygons centered at the pixels of the grid; and
-# with a single layer containing "dissolved" polygons.
-The dissolve is performed
-in the (row, column) coordinates of the raster space.
+* with a single layer containing "dissolved" polygons.
+The dissolve is performed in the (row, column) coordinates of the raster space.

-Each polygon contains an attribute value equal to the value of the corresponding ArcInfo raster pixel.
+Each polygon contains an attribute value equal to the value of the corresponding pixel of the ArcInfo Grid ASCII raster file.

 The ArcInfo Grid ASCII header <code>cellsize</code> parameter determines the size of the grid squares.